cryostatio/cryostat-operator/docs/config.md

 ```

 ### Service Options
-The Cryostat operator creates three services: one for the core Cryostat application, one for Grafana, and one for the cryostat-reports sidecars.
+The Cryostat operator creates two services: one for the core Cryostat application and (optionally) one for the cryostat-reports sidecars.
 These services are created by default as Cluster IP services.
-The core service exposes two ports: `8181` for HTTP and `9091` for JMX.
-The Grafana service exposes port `3000` for HTTP traffic.
-The Reports service exposts port `10000` for HTTP traffic.
+The core service exposes one ports `4180` for HTTP(S).
+The Reports service exposts port `10000` for HTTP(S) traffic.
 The service type, port numbers, labels and annotations can all be customized using the `spec.serviceOptions` property.
 ```yaml
 apiVersion: operator.cryostat.io/v1beta1
 kind: Cryostat